knative/docs/docs/serving/README.md

 Knative Serving supports both HTTP and [HTTPS](using-a-tls-cert.md) networking protocols.

+## Installation

+You can install Knative Serving via the methods listed on the [installation page](../install/README.md).

 ## Serving resources

 Knative Serving defines a set of objects as Kubernetes Custom Resource